 Antibiotics are usually used to treat anthrax.
 Antibiotics that may be prescribed include penicillin, doxycycline, and ciprofloxacin.

-Inhalational anthrax is treated with a combination of antibiotics such as ciprofloxacin plus another medicine, which are given by IV (intravenously).
+Inhalation anthrax is treated with a combination of antibiotics such as ciprofloxacin plus another medicine.
+They are given by IV (intravenously).
 Antibiotics are usually taken for 60 days because it can take spores that long to germinate.

 Cutaneous anthrax is treated with antibiotics taken by mouth, usually for 7 to 10 days.
 Doxycycline and ciprofloxacin are most often used.

 When treated with antibiotics, cutaneous anthrax is likely to get better.
 But some people who do not get treated may die if anthrax spreads to the blood.

 People with second-stage inhalation anthrax have a poor outlook, even with antibiotic therapy.
 Up to 90% of cases in the second stage are fatal.

 Gastrointestinal anthrax infection can spread to the bloodstream and may result in death.